Command-Aire 3C3: Engines

 A variety of engines were installed during the life of the design, with the area ahead of the firewall being redesigned to accommodate lighter engines, with longer noses to maintain the correct balance.

 The problematic engine supply situation was well understood long before the last Curtiss OX-5 was installed in an airplane, and substantial efforts for alternatives were made.
 Simplicity and reliability were key, and the solutions invariably involved air-cooled radial engines, however the designs were not sufficiently developed, and there were many failures, and for various reasons.
 As a German, it was natural for Vollmecke to look to Germany, where some of the best designs were available, however two major problems surfaced.
 The first was that the supply of these engines was endangered by economic instability in Germany.
 The second was that the Command-Aire people were never able to get their engines to run right on the fuel available.
 Vollmecke suspected that the octane rating was too low, which caused knocking - potentially damaging the engine.
 Only 7 aircraft were built with the German radials.
-The Czechoslovakian Walter NZ-120 was even less successful, and only one was used.
+The Czechoslovak Walter NZ-120 was even less successful, and only one was used.
 The most successful of the replacement engines with Command-Aire, was the Curtiss Challenger, despite its poor reputation elsewhere.
 Over 50 aircraft were fitted with this engine.
 Had the company continued in existence, then the Wright J6 and Lycoming R-680 that were only installed in a small number of airframes, would probably have eventually outsold the OX-5 as they did with other aircraft types.